JenniferCrockett/GSEAforR/README.md

 6. Run GSEA to produce GSEA results files.
 7. Analyze the results files and plot the results _(typically performed in R)_.

-Notice how the above workflow typically is performed in R, **except for the GSEA analysis steps**. _GSEA functions for R_ fills the gap to create a seamless workflow in R, by providing functions to execute GSEA in an R environment.
+Notice how the above workflow typically is performed in R, **except for the GSEA analysis steps**. _GSEAforR_ fills the gap to create a seamless workflow in R, by providing functions to execute GSEA in an R environment.

 Here is the GSEA workflow using _GSEAforR_, **all in R:**